MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-365-copilot.md

 ## Introduction

-Before you introduce Microsoft Copilot for Microsoft 365 or Copilot into your environment, Microsoft recommends that you build a strong foundation of security.
+Before you introduce Microsoft 365 Copilot (Copilot) into your environment, Microsoft recommends that you build a strong foundation of security.
 Fortunately, guidance for a strong security foundation exists in the form of [Zero Trust](../zero-trust-overview.md).
 The Zero Trust security strategy treats each connection and resource request as though it originated from an uncontrolled network and a bad actor.
 Regardless of where the request originates or what resource it accesses, Zero Trust teaches us to "never trust, always verify."

 This article provides steps to apply the [principles of Zero Trust](../zero-trust-overview.md) security to prepare your environment for Copilot in the following ways: